Chip’s Favorite Credit Card Offers

 Just getting started in the credit card world?
 I suggest that you get a card that never has an annual fee and also gives you some rewards for every dollar you charge on the card.
 Email me if you have any questions.

-Cash Back: I like credit cards that have absolutely no annual fee AND pay cash back for every purchase.
+Cash Back (Click HERE): I like credit cards that have absolutely no annual fee AND pay cash back for every purchase.
 Trust me, it adds up!
 I’ve made thousands over the years with these cards – all tax-free.
-I have Chase Freedom®, Citi® Dividend Platinum Select® Visa® Card, Discover it®, and Blue Cash Everyday® Card from American Express.
-For your business, try Chase Ink Cash® Business Card.
+Click Here for Cash Back Credit Cards.

 Business Credit Cards (Click HERE): This is a great way to keep your personal and business dealing separate.
 It is also a great way to get a sign-up bonus twice!
 Once on your personal card and once on your business card for a full-time or side gig that you do.
 You don’t have to have an LLC or S-corp to get one.
 If you just said, “A what?” – don’t worry about it.
 You’ll get the card as a sole proprietor.
 Check out my post How to Fill Out a Business Credit Card Application.
 Then, Click here for Business Credit Cards.

 No Foreign Transaction Fees (Click HERE): Traveling outside the United States?
 These cards will save you money by not charging a foreign transaction fee when using your cards for purchases “over there”.
 Click Here for No Foreign Transaction Fee Credit Cards.